lsst-ts/observatory-controls-docs/Control-User-Interfaces/example-notebook/ExampleNotebook.rst

 library and the control classes.

-This is done by creating a ``salobj.Domain``, an object to handle the DDS communication and later passing it to the control classes.
+This is done by creating a ``salobj.Domain``, an object to handle the Kafka communication and later passing it to the control classes.

 .. code:: python